NBPub/BeatLog/README.md

 ## Application Setup

 Create the container, monitor logs for proper startup, and then navigate to the WebUI at the port specified `http://<your-ip>:5000`.
+*If a database connection error is presented, check the parameters provided in your compose file and consult the container logs for more information.*

 ### [Setup Guide](/docs#setup-guide-contents)

-*If a database connection error is presented, check the parameters provided in your compose file and consult the container logs for more information.*

-Get the most information from BeatLog following these steps:
+Get the most information from BeatLog following these steps (detailed in Setup Guide):

 1. Specify **[Log File](/docs#log-files)** locations `*/Logs/add/`
 2. [Load default **regex methods**](/docs#regex-methods) or create and test your own `*/Logs/add_regex/`